binaryholdings/tenderseed/README.md

-# TerranSeed
+# Tinyseed

-## TerranSeed is a fork of [TinySeed](https://github.com/notional-labs/tinyseed), which is a fork of Binary Holding's Tenderseed, which is a fork of Polychain's Tenderseed
+## TinySeed is a fork of Binary Holding's Tenderseed, which is a fork of Polychain's Tenderseed

-This tool runs a seed node for any tendermint based blockchain (i.e. Terra, Cosmos, Akash, etc, thanks to TinySeed), crawls the network and generates a map with the geolocalisation of the peers.
+This tool runs a seed node for any tendermint based blockchain, crawls the network and generates a map with the geolocalisation of the peers.

 It is used to pinpoint centralization of network in common infrastructure hosts like AWS, GCP etc.

 ###Configuration